Here's how you stop the bleeding and get back to a functional working relationship

 Weeks 1–3: Get Clear About the Crisis

+This is the Audit.
 Individual deep-dive sessions with each founder.
 We map the conflict, understand each person's history, and name what's really at stake.
+You get a clear diagnosis and actionable recommendations.

 Weeks 4–5: Regulate and Rebuild Foundation